PokemonAutomation/ComputerControl/Wiki/Hardware/VideoHardware.md

 # Video Hardware:

 The video capture hardware is separate from the device controller emulation.
-Therefore it's the same for all devices.
+Therefore it's the same for all microcontroller devices.

 **Required Hardware:**